jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

 // use a callback function and pass the previous version of state setCount((prevState) => prevState + 1);
 ```
-In the second example React will call that updater function with the previous value of the state, and whatever you return will replace the state with a new value.
-The argument is called `prevState` in the example but you can name it anything.
+In the second example the setter function takes in an callback function that is passed  the previous value of state and returns a new value altogether.

+The argument in this example is called `prevState` by convention but you can name it anything you want.

 There are scenarios when the callback function version is required such as when state is being updated within the callbacks of either a `setTimeout()` or `setInterval()`.